Loading

 • To review how debt and equity securities should be accounted for under GAAP

-• To recognize the type of instruments that ASC 326-20’s credit loss model applies
+• To recognize the type of instruments that ASC 326-20’s credit loss model applies to

 • To review the method used to estimate credit losses under ASU 2016-13